 The long-running case between parents and Aveeno has reached a settlement.
-The Parents succeeded in making $2.4 million settlement that resolves the case.
+According to Aveeno natural products settlement, the Parents succeeded in making $2.4 million settlement that resolves the case.
 The Aveeno natural baby wash class action lawsuit claims that Aveeno baby wash and shampoo are deceptively marketed as being “natural.”

 If you purchased Aveeno Baby Wash and Shampoo in Alaska, Arkansas, California, Connecticut, Delaware, etc. between 2007 and 2013, you could get compensation.